The present-day human community has other, more practical reasons to admire and honor trees.

 Erosion control has always started with tree and grass planting projects.
 Tree roots bind the soil and their leaves break the force of wind and rain on soil.
 Trees fight soil erosion, conserve rainwater, and reduce water runoff and sediment deposit after storms.

-At Frontier Tree Services, we take the importance of your trees seriously, and urge you to protect and care for our valuable natural resource, for “now” and for
+At Frontier Tree Services, we take the importance of your trees seriously.
+We urge you to protect and care for our valuable natural resource, for both the present and the future.